Philosophy, Politics, Economics (PPE)

 1 Course Unit

-A PPE Capstone seminar offered by faculty in Economics.
-As a PPE Capstone, this is an integrative senior seminar (open to others by departmental permission).
+An advanced seminar in PPE offered by faculty in Economics.
+As an advanced interdisciplinary seminar, this course is open to juniors and seniors with a declared PPE major (open to others by departmental permission).
 For a detailed course description visit: https://ppe.sas.upenn.edu/study/curriculum/advanced-interdisciplinary-courses

 Not Offered Every Year